andrewblais/mathWithPython/README.md

 From the most recent Jupyter notebooks:

 -   🧮 **Pseudo-inverse Exploration** — Compute and verify pseudoinverses using multiple techniques.

 -   🔁 **Left & Right Inverses for Non-Square Matrices** — Explore solvability in under/overdetermined systems.

 -   🧠 **Step-by-Step Matrix Inversion** — Manual breakdown of the algorithm behind inverting a matrix.

 -   📊 **Multivariate Outlier Detection** — Use distance-based metrics to spot and visualize outliers.

 -   📉 **Z-scores vs Trimmed Means** — Compare robustness of standard vs trimmed methods in outlier removal.

 -   🎯 **Probability vs Odds** — Interactive explanation of odds vs probability, useful for classification models.

+-   🪓 **Vector Decomposition** — Understanding how a vector is decomposed relative to some other reference vector + visualization.

 ---